Characters of the Marvel Cinematic Universe: A–L: Phil Gallo

-Mac Gargan
+Mac Gargan / Scorpion

 MacDonald "Mac" Gargan (portrayed by Michael Mando) is a professional criminal and one of Adrian Toomes's potential buyers.
-In the wake of an encounter with Spider-Man, Gargan is arrested by the FBI and vows revenge, seeking out new allies to help him kill Spider-Man.
-He approaches Toomes in prison on the basis of certain rumours, wanting to know Spider-Man's identity to settle personal scores.
+In 2017, following an encounter with Spider-Man on the Staten Island ferry, Gargan is arrested by the FBI and vows revenge, seeking out new allies to help him kill Spider-Man.
+While recovering from his injuries, he approaches Toomes in prison on the basis of certain rumours, wanting to know Spider-Man's identity to settle personal scores.
 Toomes denies that he knows it, however.
+By 2028, Gargan had escaped from prison and began wearing a suit of armor equipped with a mechanized scorpion-like tail, becoming a supervillain known as Scorpion.
+He was recaptured by Spider-Man sometime later before then being freed from Damage Control custody and possessed by Jean Grey.
+Under her influence, Gargan attacks another DODC location in search of "V-Max" before being confronted and severely beaten by Spider-Man.
+Following this, Grey leaves Gargan's mind as he is taken in by the NYPD.

 In an alternate universe, Gargan (voiced by Jonathan Medina) is the leader of the Scorpions gang who, after acquiring from the renegade scientist Otto Octavius a suit of armor equipped with a mechanized scorpion-like tail, becomes the supervillain Scorpion.

-As of 2025, the character has appeared in one project: the film Spider-Man: Homecoming.
-He will return as Scorpion in the film Spider-Man: Brand New Day (2026).
+As of 2026, the character has appeared in two projects: the films Spider-Man: Homecoming and Spider-Man: Brand New Day.
 An alternate universe variant of Gargan appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 G'iah

-G'iah (portrayed by Auden L. Ophuls and Harriet L. Ophuls as a child, Emilia Clarke as an adult) is Talos's daughter.
+G'iah (portrayed by Auden L. Ophuls and Harriet L. Ophuls as a child, and Emilia Clarke as an adult) is Talos and Soren's daughter.

 As a child, she believed Nick Fury would be able to find her people a new home.
 As an adult however, she grew to resent him for not fulfilling his promise and joined Gravik's rebel army in the hopes he would be able to accelerate the process.
 In time, she would doubt Gravik as well and secretly leak information on his plans to Talos.
 Anticipating Gravik would discover her subterfuge and attempt to kill her, she uses his DNA machine to turn herself into a Super-Skrull and use her newly acquired abilities to fake her death.
 She would later empower herself with the Harvest, a collection of DNA samples from the superpowered individuals who fought in the Battle of Earth, to fight and eventually kill Gravik before freeing the rebels' human prisoners and working with Sonya Falsworth to rescue more humans and protect the Skrulls.

-As of 2025, the character has appeared in two projects: the film Captain Marvel (2019); and the Disney+ series Secret Invasion.
+As of 2026, the character has appeared in two projects: the film Captain Marvel (2019); and the Disney+ series Secret Invasion.

+Ted Gilbert

+Ted Gilbert (portrayed by Mark Gatiss) is the host of a popular talk show on Earth-828 called The Ted Gilbert Show.

+As of 2026, the character has appeared in two projects: the film The Fantastic Four: First Steps; and the one-shot comic Fantastic Four: First Foes (2026).